jakeotte/website/posts/2025-12-08-Who Needs Implants - A User's Guide to Splashtop C2.md

 ## The Usual Features

-Like most remote-access platforms, Splashtop exposes a familiar set of capabilities: full GUI streaming, clipboard integration, screen control, and a built-in chat interface (I guess if you want to just ask the victim for their password).
+Like most remote-access platforms, Splashtop exposes a typical set of capabilities: full GUI streaming, clipboard sync, screen control, and a built-in chat interface (I guess if you want to just ask the victim for their password).
 None of this is remarkable on its own - nearly every RMM solution on the market offers similar functionality.

 > ![Splashtop monitoring](../assets/img/splashtop/chat.png)
 > *Clever social engineering tricks performed by elite nation-state operators.*